-Monitoring Type: The monitoring requires a qualitative observation of each stormwater outfall.
+1 Monitoring Type: The monitoring requires a qualitative observation of each stormwater outfall.
 No analytical testing or sampling is required.

-- Sample (observation) location: SDO= Stormwater Discharge Outfall - 3) The operator (Contractor) shall keep a record of inspections and forward copies of these reports to OWASA's Engineer.
-Visible sedimentation found outside of the disturbed limits shall be recorded and a brief explanation kept with the records as to the measures taken to control future releases.
-Any measures taken to clean up the sediment that has left the disturbed limits shall also be recorded.
+2 Sample (observation) location: SDO= Stormwater Discharge Outfall the sediment that has left the disturbed limits shall also be recorded.
 These records shall also be made available to NCDWR or an authorized agent upon request.
-If OWASA's Engineer discovers sedimentation outside the limits of disturbance, the Contractor will be notified in writing and requested to remediate the situation. - 4) All records of monitoring shall be turned over to OWASA along with the "red lined" record water and/or sewer drawings.
+If OWASA's Engineer discovers sedimentation outside the limits of disturbance, the Contractor will be notified in writing and requested to remediate the situation.